At Eat This, Not That!, we’re used to being shocked and horrified by the food served in America’s restaurants.

 Lose Up to 16 Pounds in 14 Days By Eating Clean!

-Severed finger in
+Severed Finger in Frozen Custard

 In 2005, North Carolina resident Clarence Stowers was tucking into a container of Kohl’s frozen custard when he encountered a severed finger.
 Officials said the digit had recently been attached to a worker injured in a food-processing machine accident.
 USA Today reported that Stowers put the finger in his mouth, thinking it was a piece of candy.